 It’s easy to get frustrated and wonder, “Why does my dog nibble my feet?” or “Why is my dog nibbling me?”

 The answer is simple.
 Similar to babies, puppies like to explore the world with their mouths.
-A puppy biting feet is natural.
+A puppy trying to bite your feet is natural.

-Babies drool on everything, like toys and car keys, during a certain phase.
+Babies drool on everything, like toys and car keys, during a specific phase.

 This is a critical stage where babies and puppies explore their surroundings and learn about the world.